 Your doctor can’t report what they don’t know.
 Don’t leave out any details that you can use to strengthen your case.
 Not being completely honest with your doctor by downplaying symptoms and fighting through pain could result in an incomplete medical report, which may be grounds for a denied application.

 Be upfront and honest with your doctor about your pain and what help you need from them in your application process.
-This can be the difference between pleasing your case or making reviewers disprove your claim as backed by a medical professional.
+These seemingly small details can be the difference between winning your claim and having it disproved.